-After a short pause the glycerine will react with the Potassium Permanganate and create a flame which will need to catch your kindling thereby setting the fire lay ablaze.
+After a short pause, the glycerine will react with the Potassium Permanganate and create a flame that will need to catch your kindling thereby setting the fire lay ablaze.

-3] Crush 1 teaspoon of iodine crystals to a very fine powder, then mix with 2 teaspoons of powdered aluminium.
+3] Crush 1 teaspoon of iodine crystals to a very fine powder, then mix with 2 teaspoons of powdered aluminum.
 IT IS CRITICAL THAT THIS MIXTURE REMAINS ABSOLUTELY DRY.

-Place this mixture in the fire lay on a piece of plywood, forming a volcano shaped mound.
+Place this mixture in the fire lay on a piece of plywood, forming a volcano-shaped mound.
 When the participants are gathered around the campfire, ask if anyone has a canteen of water in case the fire gets 'out of hand' (you may want to set this up beforehand).
 Pat your pockets as if looking for a match, but finding none, ask to borrow some water.
-Sprinkle it on the fire lay (ensure a few drops hit the iodine/aluminium mixture) and you will be greeted by billowing purple smoke, followed by deep red flames.
+Sprinkle it on the fire lay (ensure a few drops hit the iodine/aluminum mixture) and you will be greeted by billowing purple smoke, followed by deep red flames.
 Someone is bound to ask, "OK.
 So how do you put it out ?"
-Simply tell them you'll throw matches on it !
+Simply tell them you'll throw matches on it!

 Try adding a spray of chemicals to the fire.
 The following can either be sprinkled on the logs as you build the fire lay or added to the fire itself to enhance a story or activity.
-They all create a flare of coloured flame than can be really effective if not overdone.
+They all create a flare of colored flame that can be really effective if not overdone.

 sodium chloride (table salt)